jdenholm/TorchTools/README.md

 ##### UNet—Semantic Segmentation
 The `UNet` is a time-honoured classic which, for some reason, Torchvision doesn't have an implementation of.
-Furthermore, most implementation one finds online again have the architecture hard-coded, which doesn't allow for ease-of-modification.
+Furthermore, most implementations one finds online again have the architecture hard-coded, which doesn't allow for ease-of-modification.

 Having an easy-to-instantiate `UNet` model ready-to-go is always handy, so we include one here.